 Since all three types of errors result in the same interrupt factor, you should identify the error that has been generated by the error flags PER (parity error), OER (overrun error) and FER (framing error).

 4.11.9 I/O memory of serial interface

-Table 4.11.9.1 show the serial interface control bits and their addresses.
+Tables 4.11.9.1(a) and (b) show the serial interface control bits and their addresses.